altayaydemir/altay-dot-wtf/data/books/on-writing-well.md

   - writing
 ---

-I got the recommendation from [this blog post of DHH](https://signalvnoise.com/posts/3375-the-five-programming-books-that-meant-most-to-me).
+I got the recommendation from [this list of DHH](https://signalvnoise.com/posts/3375-the-five-programming-books-that-meant-most-to-me).
 As a non-native English speaker trying to express himself, I think it's a helpful reference.
 I'm not familiar with American literature.
 Yet, it's evident that Zinsser is one of the best authors of non-fiction writing.
 He's also a wise teacher and an admirable New Yorker.

 _On Writing Well_ has four main sections: _Principles, Methods, Forms,_ and _Attitudes_.
 The first two focuses more on the fundamentals of non-fiction writing.
 They help to build checklists and taking action.
 The latter two are about shaping identity as a non-fiction writer.
 They contain many examples, analyses, and advice around the mindset. **"I'm more interested in the intangibles that produce good writing—confidence, enjoyment, intention, integrity,"** with his words.